Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.0/forms/range.md

 {{< callout warning >}}
 ### Progressive enchancement

-Only Edge Legacy and Firefox support “filling” their track from the left or right of the thumb as a means to visually indicate progress — so Chrome and Safari won’t show it, and [it's perfectly fine](https://alistapart.com/article/understandingprogressiveenhancement/).
+Only Firefox supports “filling” their track from the left or right of the thumb as a means to visually indicate progress — so Edge, Chrome and Safari won’t show it, and [it's perfectly fine](https://alistapart.com/article/understandingprogressiveenhancement/).
 {{< /callout >}}

 {{< example >}}